gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 The second command acquires an access token that is combined with the application so that the token becomes valid for 1 year, 2 years, or never expires, according to your configuration of the registered app in Azure AD.
 The user name of scanner@contoso.com sets the user context to download labels and label policies from your labeling management center, such as the Office 365 Security & Compliance Center.

-### Example 3: AIP classic client only - Set the authentication credentials by using applications that are registered in Azure Active Directory and when prompted, sign in
+### Example 3: (Classic client only) Set the authentication credentials by using applications that are registered in Azure Active Directory and when prompted, sign in
 ```
 PS C:\> Set-AIPAuthentication -WebAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "+LBkMvddz?WrlNCK5v0e6_=meM59sSAn" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f"
 Acquired application access token on behalf of the user